dask/dask/docs/source/deploying-cli.rst

 This is the most fundamental way to deploy Dask on multiple machines.
 In production environments this process is often automated by some other resource manager.
 Hence, it is rare that people need to follow these instructions explicitly.
-Instead, these instructions are useful to helm understand what *cluster managers* and other automated tooling is doing under the hood and to help users deploy onto platforms that have no automated tools today.
+Instead, these instructions are useful to help understand what *cluster managers* and other automated tooling is doing under the hood and to help users deploy onto platforms that have no automated tools today.